LINGUISTICS AND AFRICAN AGENCY

 One man’s terrorist is another man’s freedom fighter–Gerald Seymour

 And while most find the act of terrorism morally reprehensible when it targets innocent non-combatants.
 This is the aspect which becomes reprehensible, the single act of targeting innocent civilians.
 Apart from this, terrorism is just another type of ugly and heinous warfare, which mankind seems not to be able to evolve out of.
-But the old canard of the random crazy terrorist is not a serious assessments— just a better way to continuing denying the merit and agent of certain grievances.
+But the old canard of the random crazy terrorist is not a serious assessment— just a better way to continuing denying the merit and agent of certain grievances.
 Especially when those grievances are the results of US foreign policy and admitting that would make America liable.
-Terrorist, if anything, are not random, cowards, or illogical.
+Terrorists, if anything, are not random, cowards, or illogical.
 A coward is someone who flies a nuclear bomb high in the sky and drops it on women and children at zero risk to himself.
 A coward gets 7 nations to attack one 3rd world country.
 A coward hides behind White House walls while sending the poor to Vietnam to die.
 Terrorist, just like the crying of a baby— creates a desired effect.
-And from a social perspective it is always a sign of a society which has failed to represent, or incorporate plurality and marginalize groups.
+And from a social perspective, it is always a sign of a society that has failed to represent, or incorporate plurality and marginalize groups.
 (Robert Pape, Dying to Win (2005)) One thing we can agree on, unlike most politicians, is their are no insincere or fickle suicide bombers.

 “The term terrorism means premeditated, politically motivated violence perpetrated against non-combatant targets by subnational groups or clandestine agents, usually intended to influence an audience.” – Patterns of Global Terrorism 2003, p. xii, US Department of State